 It may come as a surprise but it does not hurt to place the bands and brackets on your teeth.
 Once your braces are in place and connected with the arch wires, it generally takes 8-12 hours to start feeling some discomfort.
 You may feel some soreness of your teeth for a couple of days after a new wire is placed.
 We recommend soft foods, Tylenol or Advil, and LOTS of ice cream for the first week!

 Every treatment plan is different and depends on the severity of your orthodontic problem.
 At your initial consultation, the doctor will explain the treatment and give a rough estimate of how long it will take.
-96% of our patients are done within or BEFORE the estimated completion date.
 As a range, orthodontic treatment can take anywhere from 6-30 months.

-Usually we see patients every 6-10 weeks but this can vary based on what point you are at in treatment.
+Usually we see patients anywhere from 6-12 weeks, but this can vary based on what point you are at in treatment.
 Overall, most patients find it easy to work appointments into their busy schedules.

 100% Yes!!!
 The most important part of orthodontic treatment is keeping up with excellent oral hygiene.
 Going to your dentist for regular checkups and cleaning is critical.
 Patients that struggle with oral hygiene may need to see their dentist more frequently.